 - a new tax incentive or direct subsidy to leverage super fund and other private sector investment in 200,000 low cost rental properties for low and middle-income earners

-A National Housing Strategy will determine the respective roles of federal, state and local governments and identify the full range of instruments required to achieve this.
+A National Housing Strategy to meet Australia’s identified shortfall of 500,000 social and affordable homes will determine the respective roles of federal, state and local governments and identify the full range of instruments required to achieve this.

 It’s time to fix the housing system.